Ashley Stewart Lawsuit Investigation: Fake Sales Advertised in Marketing Emails?

 This Alert Affects:

-Washington residents who received Ashley Stewart marketing emails with potentially false or misleading subject lines.
+Washington and Maryland residents who received Ashley Stewart marketing emails with potentially false or misleading subject lines.

 What’s Going On?

 Attorneys working with ClassAction.org are investigating whether Ashley Stewart is sending emails about “limited time” sales that are regularly extended beyond their advertised limit.
-They are looking into whether these advertising practices violate Washington law and, if so, whether a class action lawsuit can be filed on behalf of Washington residents who have received these emails.
+They are looking into whether these advertising practices violate Washington and Maryland law.
+If so, it's possible that class action lawsuits could be filed on behalf of Washington and Maryland residents who have received these emails.

 How Could a Lawsuit Help?

-If filed and successful, a class action lawsuit could make the plus-size clothing retailer alter its marketing practices and help Washington consumers recover money for any potentially misleading emails they were sent.
-Under the state’s Commercial Electronic Mail Act (CEMA), Washington residents could be owed up to $500 for emails they received that violate the law.
+If filed and successful, a class action lawsuit could make the plus-size clothing retailer alter its marketing practices and help consumers recover money for any potentially misleading emails they were sent.
+Under Washington’s Commercial Electronic Mail Act (CEMA) and Maryland's Commercial Code, residents could be owed up to $500 for emails they received that violate the law.

 What You Can Do